19balazs86/AzureStaticWebAppBlazorPolling/README.md

 After watching a video by James Montemagno, I was amazed that it only took a few clicks to get up and running.
 So, I started this repository for a small project and to have fun with Static WebApp.

-Unfortunately, the API function **does not support QueueTrigger**, so I did not continue working on it...
+Unfortunately, the API function does not support QueueTrigger. **Only HTTP triggers are allowed** to work with.
+[See the constraints](https://learn.microsoft.com/en-us/azure/static-web-apps/apis-functions#constraints).

+I did not continue working on it...

 ##### Resources